Application Due: Extended to March 25, 2022

 Q: Will meals be supplied?

 A: Keizai Koho Center (KKC) arranges accommodation with breakfast.
-KKC covers most of lunch and dinner required by the program.
+KKC covers most lunches required by the program.
 When KKC does not arrange lunch and/or dinner, you will be requested to pay for the meals.

 Q: Any out-of-pocket expenses?

-A: An overnight homestay is a part of the program.
-You are kindly requested to bring a small gift(s) for the host family.
-Of course, shopping and any side trips (if and when you have time) are out-of-pocket.
+A: Shopping and any side trips (if and when you have time) are out-of-pocket.

 Q: May I bring my spouse or partner?